bhartiy/learnsellacious/pages/21.import-and-export/02.import-templates/docs.md

 visible: true
 ---

-**Import Template** is a template where you can fix the columns you need to import.
+**Importer Templates** are template where you can customise the columns you want to import.
+There can be more than one import template for more products, categories and images.
-* Through creating new template you can modify the Default CSV.
-* Whenever you import a template you have to go through some settings.but If you are creating a new template you can   make that settings once and dont have to go thrugh it everytime.
+* You can modify the template according to your CSV or you can create a template with your desired fields and configuration first and than download the sample CSV of the template.
+*

-**To create a new Import Template, follow steps:**
+**To create a new Importer Template, follow steps:**

 1. Go to **Import Utility** from the left menubar.
-2. select import templates from the drop down menu.
+2. Select import templates from the drop down menu.
 3. To create a new template click on new button.

 ![](119.png)

 4. Fill the details in basic information.
+5. Type the title for the template.
+6. You can always select user categories to which you want to assign this template.
-5. Type the title for the template and select the type whether the template is to import product, import category or    to import images and other attachments.
+7. Select the type whether the template is to import product, import category or to import images and attachments of products.
+Once you select the type, on the right of the template you'll be able to the configuration of the selected importer type.
-6. On the right there will some settings, make that settings and you dont have to go through these settings again      when you import this template.
+8. If you want to use the same configuration settings for every import, you need to select "Allow Configuration" as Yes, If not Select NO.

 ![](117.png)